Is candy taxed? Here’s what to expect this Halloween

 Louisiana: Candy and other food and food ingredients are generally exempt; however, local taxes may apply.

-Nebraska (SST member): Candy and other food and food ingredients are exempt.
+Nebraska (SST member): Candy and other food and food ingredients are generally exempt.

-Nevada (SST member): Candy and other food and food ingredients are exempt, though candy prepared for immediate consumption is taxable.
+Nevada (SST member): Candy and other food and food ingredients are generally exempt.

 Ohio (SST member): Candy and other food and food ingredients are exempt if consumed off-premises, but taxable if consumed on-premises.